lonalore/metatag/README.md

 ### Features

-- Supports a large number of commonly used meta tags, including the page title, canonical URL, description, etc, and for Facebook's [Open Graph](http://ogp.me/), [Twitter Cards](https://dev.twitter.com/docs/cards) and [Dublin Core](http://dublincore.org/documents/dces/).
+- Supports a large number of commonly used meta tags, including the page title, description, etc, and for Facebook's [Open Graph](http://ogp.me/), [Twitter Cards](https://dev.twitter.com/docs/cards) and [Dublin Core](http://dublincore.org/documents/dces/).
 - Global settings to control meta tags on all pages.
 - Per entity to control default meta tags for all items of a certain type, e.g. all news (news list page), all pages (page list)
 - Ability to override default meta tags on each entity item, e.g. to override meta tags on an individual news item.